vince21/nwapw-condensity-opensource/README.md

 # Condensity

-Condensity is a Python project by Toby U., Spencer C. and Vincent W. that summarizes text with a novel extraction algorithm.
+Condensity is a Python project by Toby U., Spencer C., and Vincent W. that summarizes text with a novel extraction algorithm.

 ## Installation
 First, clone the repo and install nginx